Hope Network Center for Autism

 At Hope Network, we give these children a chance.

-The Center for Autism is where we diagnose and treat autism spectrum disorders (ASD), providing comprehensive outpatient treatment with an emphasis on evidence-based, early intervention, and ABA therapies with children as young as age two.
-We also provide services to older children and their families, including a social skills program for adolescents and young adults called Puzzle Partners.
+Located in Grand Rapids, Michigan, the Hope Network Center for Autism is where we diagnose and treat autism spectrum disorders (ASD), providing comprehensive outpatient treatment with an emphasis on evidence-based, early intervention, and ABA therapies with children as young as age two.
+We also provide services to older children and their families.

 Meet Our Team

 Every child grows, develops and matures differently.
 However, it can be helpful for parents to understand how their child is developing and accomplishing milestones in comparison to other children in their age group.
 Explore each area to see an easy-to-understand grid.